How Qlik manages privacy in its products

 Full list of links used in this document:

-The information in this document is accurate as of November 2018.
+The information in this document is accurate as of June 2021.
 Qlik reserves the right to make changes from time-to-time to the privacy practices of its products and you are encouraged to check this Policy for future updates.
 This Policy is for information purposes only and does not form part of customer contractual terms.